UM-KevinHe/DeepLearningKL/README.md

         <td><b>MIMIC-SEQ</b></td>
         <td>35304</td>
         <td>
-        Deidentified clinical data of patients admitted to ICU stay (with many designed features related to time).
+        Deidentified clinical data of patients admitted to ICU stay (with time series features).
         See <a href="#references">[2]</a> for details.
         </td>
         <td>Private Data</td>